tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 The CID-enhanced record layer introduces record padding; a privacy feature not available with the original DTLS 1.2 RFC.
 Padding allows to inflate the size of the ciphertext making traffic analysis more difficult.
+More details about the padding can be found in Section 5.4 and Appendix E.3 of RFC 8446.

 #  IANA Considerations